camunda/camunda-bpm-platform/CONTRIBUTING.md

 Note that due to other responsibilities (our own implementation tasks, releases), feedback can sometimes be a bit delayed.
 Especially for larger contributions, it can take a bit until we have the time to assess your code properly.

-During review we will provide you with feedback and help to get your contribution merge-ready.
+During review, we will provide you with feedback and help to get your contribution merge-ready.
 However, before requesting a review, please go through our [contribution checklist](#contribution-checklist).

 Once your code is merged, it will be shipped in the next alpha and minor releases.
 We usually build alpha releases once a month and minor releases once every six months.
 If you are curious about the exact next minor release date, check our [release announcements](https://docs.camunda.org/enterprise/announcement/) page.